The Story⚡

 The situation turns serious after one of the maidens is killed, corrupting the ritual and triggering events that draw Anie and Ruth into solving the crime.
 The series, with additional direction by Sarmie Lowkey and Charles Obi Emere, and executive production by Femi D. Ogunsanwo, explores tradition, family, and truth-seeking against a backdrop of village secrets.

-Both projects come from House Gabriel Studios, where Femi D. Ogunsanwo serves as executive producer (and primary director for The Low Priest).
+Both projects come from House Gabriel Studios, where Femi D. Ogunsanwo serves as executive producer and Showrunner.
 The studio has also delivered other Africa Magic titles, including Omera, Masquerades of Aniedo, and Dead of Night.
-Recent updates from Ogunsanwo indicate that The Low Priest is approaching its final episodes while Daughters of Water continues its run, with the overlapping broadcast schedule requiring coordinated sets, crews, and post-production.
+Recent updates from Ogunsanwo indicate that both The Low Priest and Daughters of Water are approaching their final episodes, with the overlapping broadcast schedule requiring separate but coordinated sets, crews and post-production.

 Femi Ogunsanwo: The 10-Year Grind Behind Producing Two Shows at Once